Men running in ankle braces to help them recover from ankle injuryMen running in ankle braces to help them recover from ankle injury

 Move

 Next, start moving.
 Movement is fundamental to injury recovery, but injury makes us reluctant to move.
 Not using your ankle for an extended time can actually make the injury worse.
-It’ll lead to more pain, weakness, and stiffness as the muscles and other soft tissues grow deconditioned to support your weight, leading to reduced ankle mobility.
+It’ll lead to more pain, weakness, and stiffness as the muscles and other soft tissues grow deconditioned to supporting your weight, leading to reduced ankle mobility.

 We’re not saying leap headlong back into your everyday activities or take up a new sport while you’re still dealing with an ankle sprain.
 But you can start wandering around the house, going for a short walk around the block, or going grocery shopping.
 These steps will help recondition your ankle and slowly work up its mobility.